Normal-Tangerine8609/Scriptable-Widgets/README.md

 [HTML Widget](https://github.com/Normal-Tangerine8609/Scriptable-HTML-Widget)

-This script allows you to create widgets using a HTML-like syntax.
+This script allows you to create widgets using an HTML-like syntax.
 Here is an example of the code and widget image for a Reddit widget.

 <details>
   <summary>Reveal Code</summary>